Shipping

 If a buyer wants multiple records from you, offer combined shipping.
 Shipping 3 records in one package costs far less than shipping each separately, and buyers expect the savings to be passed on.

-A fair formula: charge your normal shipping rate for the first record, then add $1–2 per additional LP.
-For example, if you charge $5 for one record, charge $7 for two and $9 for three.
+A fair formula: charge your normal rate for the first record, then add $1–2 per additional LP.
+If you charge $5 for one, charge $7 for two and $9 for three.

 Insurance & signature confirmation